15 Acres Directly Adjacent to 4,400+ Protected Acres

 Bernardsville’s estate-scale holdings were developed and absorbed into long-standing ownership over generations, particularly within the Mountain Colony.
 As those tracts were improved, consolidated, or divided into smaller parcels, the inventory of true 15-acre opportunities disappeared.

 This parcel remains undeveloped and stands as the final opportunity of its kind in Bernardsville, supported by tax map review and surrounding parcel history.
-In practical terms: there is no second option waiting nearby.
+In practical terms, there is no comparable replacement nearby.

-The estate overlooks and directly borders a continuous expanse of more than 4,000 acres of permanently protected, non-developable land.
-This includes Jockey Hollow and adjacent preserved tracts that together create a single, enduring landscape.
+The estate directly adjoins a continuous expanse of more than 4,400 acres of permanently protected, non-developable land.
+This includes Jockey Hollow and adjacent preserved tracts that together read as one enduring landscape.

 Approximately 50 miles of interconnected trails turn adjacency into daily access, without sacrificing discretion.